2dghost/VisionPRAI/CONTRIBUTING.md

 By participating in this project, you agree to act with respect, kindness, and empathy toward other contributors.
 We aim to foster an inclusive and welcoming community.

+## Development Guidelines

+This project uses Cursor AI for development assistance.
+Please follow these guidelines:

+1. Install [Cursor](https://cursor.sh/) as your development environment
+2. The `.cursor/rules` directory contains project-specific guidelines for:
+   - Code style and best practices
+   - Documentation requirements
+   - Pull request process
+3. These rules will automatically guide Cursor AI when working with the codebase

 ## How to Contribute

 ### Reporting Issues